0xCA5A/dime/README.md

 simple application to say something triggered by an event.

  * xmpp client - tts aplication. write something by jabber and he will say it!
- * camera event - tts application. say something if a movement is detected.
  * timed event - tts application. read chuck norris facts randomly.

 could be used as extreme feedback device for your build environment.